 The Company undertakes transactions denominated in US currency; consequently, it is exposed to exchange rate fluctuations.
-The Company has disclosed US\$ commitments pertaining to three option agreements in Section 7) "Contractual obligations".
-Refer to Section 15) "Financial instruments" for the foreign exchange risk associated with the foreign denominated cash balances held, as well as accounts payable that must be settled in US\$ at September 30, 2023 and September 30, 2022.
+The Company has disclosed US\$ commitments pertaining to two option agreements in Section 7 "Contractual obligations".
+Refer to Section 15) "Financial instruments" for the foreign exchange risk associated with the foreign denominated cash balances held in US\$ at December 31, 2023 and September 30, 2023.

-17. Outlook
+16. Outlook